 The Markets in Financial Instruments Regulation (MiFIR) Level 1 text states, under Article 26(1), that investment firms that execute transactions in financial instruments shall report complete and accurate details of such transactions to the Competent Authorities as quickly as possible and no later than the close of the following working day, 23:59:59 UTC to be exact.

-This one day workshop will provide delegates with review and highlight some of the significant challenges for how firms operate post the 3rd January 2018.
+This one day workshop will provide delegates with review and discuss the significant challenges for how firms operating within the Regulatory Reporting Framework.

 Attending this workshop will enable you to:

 This workshop will be of benefit to anyone who is likely to be affected by the changes to be brought in by MiFIR Transaction Reporting, including senior management, legal, compliance and those employees at the coalface.

 This workshop is designed to be participative throughout.
 The agenda will combine key formal presentations, case studies and syndicate discussion sessions.
 There will be ample opportunity for delegates to benchmark experiences with industry peers and raise issues of most concern to their organisation, either confidentially or in open session.

 If you would like to discuss bringing this or another topic to your organization on an in-house basis please call us at 22274470 or email us at firstname.lastname@example.org.